What Is Proprietary Software? Meaning & Examples

 Proprietary software is often expensive, and since its users have limited control over it, it is not always the preferred choice of most people.
 Instead, most developers prefer to develop their software.

 If you want to get started on Proprietary software, this article will serve as a guide because it contains the basics of proprietary software.
-It will explain the definition of proprietary software in simple terms, its features, disadvantages and disadvantages, types, examples of proprietary software licenses, and the primary difference between open source software and proprietary software.
+It will explain the definition of proprietary software in simple terms, its features, disadvantages and disadvantages, types, examples of proprietary software, and the primary difference between open source software and proprietary software.

-Types of Proprietary Software
+Examples of Proprietary Software

 Wikipedia defines Proprietary software as any software that the free and open-source software community considers to be non-free because its creator, publisher, or other rightsholder or rightsholder partner exercises a legal monopoly under contemporary copyright and intellectual property law to prevent the recipient from freely sharing or altering the software, and—in some cases, as is the case with some patent-encumbered and EULA-bound software—from using the software on their own, thereby restricting the recipient's freedom.